lakal3/dllcall/generator.md

 Using parametric polymorphism (generics) in type definitions might work in some cases, but it is not supported.

-## Pinning

-Pinning will use new runtime.Pinner to pin all pointers, slices and strings in interface structure.
-Pinning will now happend only on top level member.
-If for example pointer to struct contains another pointer it will not be pinned.

-If Go ever changes its garbage collector to moving one, then pinning must be done on all levels.
-Currently dllcall only tries to pin entities that default cgoheck will check.
-For same reason, Window generator will currently not emit Pin calls.

 ## Generated C++ code